-The increase in atmospheric concentration of CH4 was added in simulation B, because this would have a non-negligible impact on tropospheric O3 (background O3 in particular), as frequently reported (Brasseur et al., 2006; Kawase et al., 2011; HTAP, 2010 and references therein).
-In the simulations other than A, we used a CH4 concentration increase rate of about 12.3 ppbv/year (0.73 %/year) during 1980-2000 and flattened thereafter.
-In simulation B, the contribution of the total FT showed a significant increasing trend (0.18 ppbv/decade) as did that of Remote (0.08 ppbv/decade; data not shown).
-The contributions of several other regions such as CHN, E-Asia-Seas, and WSSE Asia also showed slight increasing trends (approximately 0.01-0.02 ppbv/decade), although non-significant.
-Note that these values included the impact of CH4 increase as well as the IAV of the climate and, consequently, the total O3 in simulation B showed a significant increasing trend of about 0.44 ppbv/decade, representing about 19 % of the increasing trend in total O3 in the standard simulation (2.37 ppbv/decade).
+The increase in atmospheric concentration of CH4 was added in simulation B because this would have a nonnegligible impact on tropospheric O_3 (background O_3 in particular), as frequently reported (Brasseur et al., 2006; Kawase et al., 2011; HTAP, 2010, and references therein).
+In the simulations other than A, we used a CH4 concentration increase rate of about 12.3 ppbv yr-1 (0.73 % yr-1) during 1980-2000 and flattened thereafter.
+In simulation B, the contribution of the total FT showed a significant increasing trend (0.18 ppbv decade-1) as did that of Remote (0.08 ppbv decade-1; data not shown).
+The contributions of several other regions such as CHN, the E Asian seas, and WSSE Asia also showed slight increasing trends (approximately 0.01-0.02 ppbv decade-1), although they are non-significant.
+Note that these values included the impact of CH4 increase as well as the IAV of the climate increase and, consequently, the total O3 in simulation B showed a significant increasing trend in about 0.44 ppbv decade-1, representing about 19% of the increasing trend in total O3 in the standard simulation (2.37 ppbv decade-1).

 In simulations C-E, the temporal variations in emission of O3 precursors in northeast Asian regions were gradually added: CHN, KOR, and JPN, respectively.
-The increase in emissions of O3 precursors in CHN in simulation C caused a large significant increasing trend in the contribution of CHN itself (0.83 ppbv/decade).
-Moreover, the emission increase in CHN also had a large impact on the contributions of other regions, in particular, the increase trends in the contributions of KOR and E-Asia-Seas became significant: 0.12 and 0.15 ppbv/decade, respectively.
-The JPN and the total FT contributions also showed somewhat larger increasing trends in simulation C than in B, but the growth in trends between the two simulations was not as large as those of KOR and E-Asia-Seas.
-The total effect of the emission increase in CHN on the increasing trend in surface O3 over Japan, assessed using the difference in total O3 trend between simulations B and C, was about 1.08 ppbv/decade and corresponded to about 46 % of the increasing trend in total O3 in the standard simulation.
-The relative contribution of CHN as a source region of O3 production to the surface O3 increasing trend over Japan was estimated as 36 % in the preceding section (3.2); however, the contribution of CHN as a source region of O3 precursors emission was somewhat (10 %) larger due to the production of O3 outside CHN.
+The increase in emissions of O3 precursors in CHN in simulation C caused a large significant increasing trend in the contribution of CHN itself (0.83 ppbv decade $^{-1}$).
+Moreover, the emission increase in CHN also had a large impact on the contributions of other regions.
+In particular, the increasing trends in the contributions of KOR and the E Asian seas became significant: 0.12 and $0.15 \text{ ppbv decade}^{-1}$, respectively.
+The JPN and the total FT contributions also showed somewhat larger increasing trends in simulation C than in B, but the growth in trends between the two simulations was not as large as those of KOR and the E Asian seas.
+The total effect of the emission increase in CHN on the increasing trend in surface O3 over Japan, assessed using the difference in total O3 trend between simulations B and C, was about $1.08 \text{ ppbv} \text{ decade}^{-1}$ and corresponded to about 46 % of the increasing trend in total O3 in the standard simulation.
+The relative contribution of CHN as a source region of O_3 production to the surface O_3 increasing trend over Japan was estimated as 36 % in the preceding section (Sect.
+3.2); however, the contribution of CHN as a source region of O3 precursors emission was somewhat (10%) larger due to the production of O3 outside CHN.
 It is noteworthy that the slight increasing trend in the contribution of WSSE Asia shown in the CH4 increase in simulation B was smaller in simulation C. The contributions of Remote and the stratosphere showed similar responses.
-The increase in O3 precursor emissions in CHN seemed to partly offset the increase in influence of long range transport of O3 from such regions.
+The increase in O3 precursor emissions in CHN seemed to partly offset the increase in influence of long-range transport of O3 from such regions.